quonic/Space-Haven-Save-Editor/README.md

-# Space Haven Storage Editor
+# Space Haven Save Editor
 This is a tool to edit the Large Storage's of ships in the game Space Haven.

+This too can:

-It currently only looks at all your ship's storage, then changes the item counts of each storage.
+* Changes the item counts of each storage.
 It evens out the number of items to the max of 250.
+250 / Number of items = each item count.
+* Max the attributes and skill of your characters

 For example if you have 1 energy rod in one storage it will make it have 250.
 If there are more than one item, say 25 items, then each